Andrew Clem home

 These regions are color-coded in the following table.
 Because of its relative small membership, the Security Council is the only official organ of the United Nations that can be expected to address serious conflicts in an effective way.

-Year Permanent members Rotating members
+Year Permanent members Rotating members (two-year terms)

 1991 U.S. U.K. France USSR China Ecuador Austria Zimbabwe India Belgium " " " " "

-1992 U.S. U.K. France Russia China " " " " " Venezuela Morocco Cape Verde Japan Hungary
+1992 U.S. U.K. France Russia China " " " " " Venezuela Cape Verde Morocco Japan Hungary

 1993 U.S. U.K. France Russia China Brazil New Zealand Djibouti Pakistan Spain " " " " "